 I agree Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.

-We are a specialist in Asphalt Steps covering everything from asphalt repairs to the complete waterproofing of steps.
-We have a team of asphalt specialists which consists of members who have more than 40 years’ experience working with asphalt steps.
+We are a specialist in asphalt steps covering everything from asphalt repairs to the complete waterproofing of steps.
+We have a team of asphalt experts which consists of members who have more than 40 years’ experience working with asphalt steps.

 RJ Evans cover the whole of London for both Asphalt Steps and Asphalt Step Repairs.
-The areas we work in include Islington, Kensington, Ladbroke Grove, Chiswick and Chiswick.
+The areas we work in include Islington, Kensington, Ladbroke Grove, Chiswick and Hackney.

 • Mastic asphalt is an extremely durable time-tested waterproofing system which can last for over 30 years.

-• Mastic asphalt is recyclable and has carbon zero status.
+• Mastic asphalt is recyclable and has carbon zero status1.

 • When an asphalt mixer is used, no flame is needed for the works.